-With that knowledge, we can have a closer look at the publish0n and subscribe0n operators:
+With that knowledge, we can have a closer look at the publishOn and subscribeOn operators:

 4.5.1.
-The publishOn Method
+The publish0n Method

 publishOn applies in the same way as any other operator, in the middle of the subscriber chain.
 It takes signals from upstream and replays them downstream while executing the callback on a worker from the associated Scheduler.
 Consequently, it affects where the subsequent operators execute (until another publishOn is chained in), as follows: